 Why choose Government & Politics?

 Politics is the way in which a society or a group manages different views, conflict and disagreement.
 Politics is about compromise; it’s about power; it’s about government.
-We look at these aspects through studies of UK and American politics, examining the political structures and issues of debate in each country
+We look at these aspects through studies of UK and global politics, examining the political structures and issues of debate both in the UK and around the world.

 You will develop research and communication skills through a balanced handling of political questions, an interest in citizenship and an up-to-date knowledge of current affairs.
 You will develop your analytical skills by evaluating political concepts and arguments from competing and sometimes controversial perspectives.
 These are skills highly valued by Higher Education institutions and employers.